On This Page:

-Upon the death of a member in good standing, this membership shall continue until the end of the fiscal year in which the death occurred, or should too little time remain in the fiscal year, the deceased member’s estate shall be granted a reasonable time in which to dispose of deceased member’s personal property.
+With the exception of provisional membership, upon the death of a member in good standing, this membership shall continue until the end of the fiscal year in which the death occurred, or should too little time remain in the fiscal year, the deceased member’s estate shall be granted a reasonable time in which to dispose of deceased member’s personal property.
 If the spouse of a deceased member so desires, he or she shall succeed to the membership without payment of a new initiation fee.

 SECTION 16.
 CARE AND MAINTENANCE OF DAVITS AND BOATS.

 Davits are to be used for securing sailboats.
 Thirty (30) day special event exemptions may be requested in writing from the Registrar of Slips and Davits.
 Members shall be responsible for:

 (b) Securing, rigging and maintaining their davit(s) and boat(s) so as not to impose damage or risk of damage upon piers or other davits and so as not to cause interference with the use of other boats, davits and facilities, including, without limitation, keeping their boat(s) free of water and rigging their boat cradle(s) so that the cables are vertical.